Shining light on photodiodes

 As should be evident from the earlier voltage follower analysis, the 0.5 V offset present on Vin+ will carry to the output, thus moving all three voltages some distance from the negative supply rail.
 Some dynamic range will be lost — but with a simple single-stage architecture, them’s the breaks.

 As discussed in the article on microphone amplifiers, the bandwidth of transimpedance amplifiers is derated differently than in the case of a more common voltage-to-voltage circuit.
-The amplification still tapers off at higher frequencies, but the formula for the cutoff point — that is, the frequency at which the amplitude drops to ~70% of the nominal value — is as follows:
+The amplification still tapers off at higher frequencies, but gain at lower frequencies comes nearly free, until subverted by parasitic capacitances.
+The maximum cutoff point is given by the following formula:

-In this equation, fGBP is the op-amp’s gain bandwidth product (taken from the spec); Rf is the value of the feedback resistor that sets the amplification ratio; and Cin is the input capacitance.
+In this equation, fGBP is the op-amp’s gain bandwidth product (taken from the spec); Rf is the value of the feedback resistor that sets the amplification ratio; and Cin is the input capacitance (including op-amp parasitics).
 In our case, with a 20 MHz amplifier (OPA2323), a 50 kΩ resistor, and a small photodiode that exhibits junction capacitance around 20 pF, the resulting signal bandwidth should be a tad under 2 MHz.

 There is a fair amount of esoteric theory and lingo that underpins the modeling of op-amp feedback loops, but for the purpose of this article, we can just select the maximum Cf capacitance that still works for the highest signal frequency you expect to be dealing with (fpass).
 The formula is:

-On that last point, though — it suffices to say that in a typical photodiode circuit with a fast op-amp, several picofarads are enough to make the circuit behave.
+In this particular case, in a typical photodiode circuit with a fast op-amp and an input capacitance measured in tens of picofarads, several pF in the feedback loop are enough to make the circuit behave.
 The lowpass effect of higher capacitances just helps reduce noise.

 Another way to lower the diode’s capacitance without sacrificing bandwidth is to connect the anode to a lower voltage.
 This widens the depletion layer; reverse-biasing with -5 V to -10 V is well-tolerated by most diodes.
 The modification will cause some constant quiescent (dark) current through the junction, but — within the limits of reason — it will not hurt linearity.